GungunSurana/College-Campus-Adventure-A-Week-Long-Simulation-Game/README.md

 ---

-How to Run the Game
+## **How to Run the Game:**

--Clone this repository or download the Python file:

-college_game.py

--Open the file using Python IDLE or any Python editor.
+-Clone this repository or download the Python file: college_game.py -Open the file using Python IDLE or any Python editor.

--Run the program using:
+-Run the program using: python college_game.py

-python college_game.py

 -Follow the on-screen instructions.
 -Enter your choices using a, b, or c when prompted.

 ---